lanazhang/aws-ai-cm-rek-img-accuracy-eval-cdk/README.md

 # AWS AI Content Moderation Accuracy Evaluation PoC-in-a-box (beta)

 This tool will help you evaluate Amazon Rekognition image moderation's false-positive rate based on your own image dataset.
-Follow the instructions to deploy the system to your AWS account as a CDK package so that you can run self-serve evaluations without privacy concerns.
+Follow the instructions to deploy the system to your AWS account as a CDK package and run self-serve evaluations without privacy concerns.

 ![workflow digram](static/flow_diagram.png)